Groovy Grubworm

 "Groovy Grubworm" is a 1969 instrumental by American session musician Harlow Wilcox.
-The lead single for his album Groovy Grubworm and Other Golden Guitar Greats, the track became Wilcox's sole charting hit, peaking at #30 on the Billboard Hot 100.
+The lead single for his album Groovy Grubworm and Other Golden Guitar Greats, the track became Wilcox's sole charting hit, peaking at #30 on the Billboard Hot 100 and #25 on the Cash Box Top 100.
 It also reached #1 on the RPM Country Tracks chart in Canada.